Sunday, 20 January 2019

 Back in 1961, I was employed by the Tribune weekly newspaper in the neighbouring town of Charlton when my mother sold it to Ian and Coral Cameron from Wedderburn.
 Ian's father had owned the Wedderburn Express but had sold it to a solicitor, Eric Shackleton "Shack" Bailey and printer John Somerville.
 The Express had, since its inception in the 1800s, been entirely handset, but "Shack" and John modernised the operation by buying an Intertype (also known as a Linotype) and a Heidelberg printing machine.
 Ian Cameron decided to loan me to the Express for a few days each week to teach John Somerville how to use the equipment.

-to be greeted by Denise Nichols and her enthusiastic and friendly colleagues.
+As I was on a visit to my homeland last month, I was able to call at the museum to be greeted by Denise Nichols and her enthusiastic and friendly colleagues.
 It was a delight to be shown around and reunited with the equipment that was part of my life so many decades ago.

 The Intertype/Linotype (above) and the Heidelberg (below)